JurianB/Unity-Multiplayer/README-Photon.md

 - Drag its player script into here as well.
 This controls that the player will move across the network.

 ## Step 16:
+Run the game from the lobby and you're good to go.

 **Tip: change player settings to enable resolution dialog.
 In this way you can easliy run a small windowed version.**